Rudradev06/WanderLust/README.md

-# MyAirbnb - Wanderlust
+# Wanderlust

-MyAirbnb is a web application inspired by Airbnb that allows users to list, explore, and review accommodations.
+Wanderlust is a web application inspired by Airbnb that allows users to list, explore, and review accommodations.
 The platform leverages Node.js, Express, and MongoDB to provide a seamless experience for travelers and property owners.

 ## Features